Dean, Templeton Honors College

 - B.A., Ozark Christian College: Biblical Studies

 His current research examines the tradition of Didascalic Christian Humanism, focusing on the works of Hugh of St. Victor, Philip Melanchthon, and John Henry Newman.
-Dr. Williams’ broader academic interests include virtue ethics; Christian and Muslim political thought; Karl Barth’s theology and politics; political forgiveness; Dante Alighieri’s Commedia; and the intersection of Moral Theology and Social Anthropology.
-His first book, The Potter’s Rib, explores the theology and practice of pastoral formation through mentoring in the history of the church.
+Dr. Williams’ broader academic interests include virtue ethics, Christian and Muslim political thought, Karl Barth’s theology and politics, classical education, and Dante Alighieri’s Commedia.
+He is the author of The Potter’s Rib: The History, Theology, and Practice of Mentoring for Pastoral Formation (Regent College Publishing) and co-editor of Everyday Ethics: Moral Theology and the Practices of Ordinary Life (Georgetown University Press).

-Dr. Williams has also taught Theology, Philosophy, and Literature at Cair Paravel Latin School (Topeka, KS); was Theologian-in-Residence at First Presbyterian Church PCUSA (Topeka, KS); led Quo Vadis Travel Seminars to destinations throughout Europe and the United States; was the Distance Education Instructor in Theology for Regent College (Vancouver); and has experience in several fields of business.
+Dr. Williams has also taught Theology, Philosophy, and Literature at Cair Paravel Latin School (Topeka, KS); was Theologian-in-Residence at First Presbyterian Church PCUSA (Topeka, KS); led Quo Vadis Travel Seminars to destinations throughout Europe; was the Distance Education Instructor in Theology for Regent College (Vancouver); and has experience in several fields of business.
+He is currently an Alcuin Fellow and a Research Fellow with the Institute of Classical Education.

 He is married to Kim Williams and has three children: Ilia, Brecon, and Maeve.